 South Africa is a country of adventure.
 This naturally means you'll find yourself exposed to risks.
 Here are a few things to remember so that your trip goes as smoothly as possible.

 As South Africa is located in the Southern Hemisphere, its weather is opposite from the Northern Hemisphere, where most of tourists will be visiting from.
 When visiting South Africa, keep that in mind when packing clothes and other accessories.

-If you are planning to travel to Kruger National Park or other wild areas, make sure to bring insect repellent and malaria pills and to cover your wrists and ankles.
+The insects in South Africa can be annoying, and can even cause disease.
+If you are planning to travel to Kruger National Park or other wild areas, make sure to bring insect repellent and malaria pills.
+Also, cover your wrists and ankles to reduce bites.